kubernetes/cloud-provider-openstack/docs/cinder-csi-plugin/features.md

 ## Volume Expansion

 Driver supports both `Offline` and `Online` resize of cinder volumes.
 Cinder online resize support is available since cinder 3.42 microversion.
-The same should be supported by underlying Openstack Cloud to avail the feature.
+The same should be supported by underlying OpenStack Cloud to avail the feature.

 * As of kubernetes v1.16, Volume Expansion is a beta feature and enabled by default.
 * Make sure to set `allowVolumeExpansion` to `true` in Storage class spec.